 A Brief History of St. George Orthodox Church

 St. George the Great Martyr Orthodox Church,located in Pharr, Texas is a Parish of the Orthodox Church in America (OCA) in the Diocese of the South.
 Priest Antonio Perdomo is the current Rector of the Church.
-His Eminence, DMITRI (Royster), Archbishop of Dallas and the South, is our Diocesan founding Bishop.
-Archbishop DMITRI founded the Diocese of the South as well as serving as the Exarchate Bishop of Mexico for many years, before retiring in 2009.
-His Beatitude, Metropolitan JONAH, Archbishop of Washington and Metropolitan of all America and Canada is the Primate of the Orthodox Church in America as well as the current Locum-Tenens Bishop.
+His Eminence, DMITRI (Royster), Archbishop of Dallas and the South, is our founding Bishop.
+Archbishop DMITRI founded the Diocese of the South as well as serving as the Exarchate Bishop of Mexico for many years, before retiring in 2009 and falling asleep in the Lord in 2011.
+His Beatitude, Metropolitan TIKHON, Archbishop of Washington and Metropolitan of all America and Canada is the Primate of the Orthodox Church in America as well as the current Locum-Tenens Bishop.

 St. George's Church was founded by Archbishop DMITRI on February 9, 1979, with the event of a Vespers Service which was held at the University of Texas Pan-American’s Catholic Student Center.
 After the initial Vespers, monthly services began at Our Savior’s Lutheran Church in McAllen and continued there from March until August of 1979.
 Beginning in September of 1979, services were held twice a month at the Valley Garden Center in McAllen.
 By June of 1980, the newly formed mission began holding weekly Reader’s Services.
 Approximately once a month, when a Priest was available from another Orthodox Church, Divine Liturgy would also be served.